What Is a Heat Transfer Logo? Definition, Process, and Best Practices

 How a heat transfer logo is made (the workflow)

-The workflow is conceptually simple: prepare the artwork, print or cut it to the correct format, align it on the target, then apply heat and pressure.
-In many shops, the “hard part” is less about pressing and more about making sure the file, sizing, and material specs line up with the transfer method.
+The workflow is simple: prepare art, cut or print it, align on the blank, then press.
+In most shops, the hard part is not the pressing.
+It's making sure the file, size, and material specs all match the transfer method.

 1. Prepare artwork: confirm colors, edges, and whether your logo will be layered or printed